alex-thorne/blog/blog/_posts/2025-06-07-pragueguide.md

 We typically take guests through the rear entrance via the northeast steps near Malostranská metro station for a “backwards” tour of the castle, exiting out to Nerudova street.

+The castle is beautiful at night.
+There is a great restaurant hidden away inside behind the cathedral, [Vikárka Restaurant](http://vikarkarestaurant.cz/), but it closes early.
+Otherwise, if you exit out the main gate, just across the square is  [Kuchyň](https://kuchyn.ambi.cz/en), which is fantastic restaurant with great terrace views.

 ![Stairs up to the back of the castle](/assets/img/blog/pragueguide/prazkyhrad_mapy@0,5x.png)
 *Stairs up to the back of the castle*

 #### Petřín Hill & Strahov Monastery

 Less than 1km to the south of the Prague Castle is Petřín hill.
 Petřín is home to a very large park and garden, a chapel and large tower on one side, and a monastery, cathedral, beautiful library and brewery on the other.

 You can either [walk past the main Castle entrance](https://www.google.cz/maps/dir/Prague+Castle,+Prague+1/Strahov+Monastery,+Strahovsk%C3%A9+n%C3%A1dvo%C5%99%C3%AD+1%2F132,+118+00+Praha+1/@50.0887748,14.3956118,17z/data=!4m14!4m13!1m5!1m1!1s0x470b951e6c24b7c3:0x2acf3c88af12259f!2m2!1d14.3995792!2d50.0902163!1m5!1m1!1s0x470b936721e269bb:0xcf35623df3761af0!2m2!1d14.3892515!2d50.0861478!3e2?hl=en) at Hradčanské náměstí or up Nerudova to head to the Monastery and library, or you can [take the funicular](http://www.prague.net/funicular) up the south-eastern side of the hill up to the tower and observatory area.

 If you're up to it you can [climb the 300 steps](https://www.pragueexperience.com/places.asp?PlaceID=604) up the tower to get a 360-degree view of Prague (~$6 fee).
 We've done it once, it was cool.
-Probably wouldn't make my list of "must do in Prague."
+Probably wouldn't make my list of "must do in Prague," but it will give you a good panaroma and some exercise.

-If you like museums and interesting 'old' stuff, you should check out the [Strahovská Knihovna](https://www.strahovskyklaster.cz/en/strahov-library) (Strahov Library) (~$6 fee).
+If you like museums you should check out the [Strahovská Knihovna](https://www.strahovskyklaster.cz/en/strahov-library) (Strahov Library) (~$6 fee).
 It's well worth it.
-There is also the Basilica of the Assumption there, which is a very nice chapel.
+They have a funky collection of various interesting and also bizarre objects from antiquity.
+There is also the Basilica of the Assumption there, a very nice chapel.

 If you're in that area, you can head to the [Strahov Monastery Brewery](https://www.klasterni-pivovar.cz/) for a beer and a meal.
 Get a reservation ahead if you're a big party, and ask to sit outside if the weather's nice.